PolishDrBirkin/PolishDrBirkin/README.md

 # Hi I'm Natan or Birkin I made this only for pony town, I like making friends with same interests as me!!
 Stuff about interacting:
 ## PLEASEE INT AND C+H!!
 W2I If I have it in my name cause I'm often offtab

-* I kind of don't talk first (sometimes I do), and I struggle with social interactions a little bit
+* I kind of don't talk first (Sometimes I do, esp if I'm with friends), and I struggle with social interactions a bit

-* This also means I may say stuff that comes out different than I wanted, please be patient about it I never mean to be weird or rude
+* I may say wrong stuff like for example something rude without meaning it.
+If I do that be patient and just acknowledge me KINDLY, since I never mean to be rude or weird

-* I get frustrated pretty easily

-* I'm VERY shy, kinda socially anxious too, socially awkward and paranoid
+* I'm VERY shy, kinda socially anxious too, socially awkward and paranoid.
+I also can get frustrated easily if I don't like something ok I'm like a kid ok.
+Forgive me ok..
 * I LOVE LOVE CUDDLING WITH PEOPLE!!
 C+H HEAVILY ENCOURAGED, Idm sitting with ships too if you're not going to try and rp the ship with me!!
 * I was told I'm very nice, and I always try to be the most respectful and kindest I can when I talk to someone 😛😛😛😛
 * Yall dont be scared of me I'm a cool guy 😎